cython/cython/docs/sharing_declarations.rst

 A ``.pxd`` file that consists solely of extern declarations does not need to correspond to an actual ``.pyx`` file or Python module.
-This can make it a convenient place to put common declarations, for example declarations of functions from  an external library that one wants to use in several modules.
+This can make it a convenient place to put common declarations, for example declarations of functions from  an :ref:`external library <external-C-code>` that one wants to use in several modules.

 What a Definition File contains
 ================================